What is IPBES?

 Secretariat (Includes Technical Support Units): Ensures the efficient functioning of IPBES through support to the Plenary, Bureau and MEP, as well as implementing the Platform’s work and administrative functions.
 Led by the Executive Secretary of IPBES, Dr. Anne Larigauderie.
 The headquarters of the secretariat is hosted in Bonn by the Federal Government of Germany.

-IPBES currently has 126 member States.
+IPBES currently has close to 140 member States.
 A large number of NGOs, organizations, conventions and civil society groupings also participate in the formal IPBES process as observers, with several thousand individual stakeholders, ranging from scientific experts to representatives of academic and research institutions, local communities and the private sector, contributing to and benefiting from our work.

 Why does IPBES matter?